1. RULES OF PLAY

 2.7.4 Any team playing an unregistered player will forfeit that player's points up to and including that night.
 Repeated offences may result in penalties at the discretion of the Management Committee.

-2.7.7 Life members will have their QEBF and B&D registration credited to their team invoice.
+2.7.7 Life members will have their B&D registration credited to their team invoice.

 2.8 Results